Scams of the telecoms trade

 Unlimited Calling Plans

 There is no such thing as an unlimited calling plan – there can’t be because nothing in life is free, someone somewhere has had a cost!
-Also it would disproportionately attract customers that will use vast quantities of calls e.g outbound call centers
+Also it would disproportionately attract customers that will use vast quantities of calls e.g outbound call centers.

-This is why all providers have an ‘abuse of service clause’ or "FUP" in their T&Cs to protect them so that if you regularly exceed a given number of call minutes which makes you uneconomic as a customer – a number they most of the time don't even define – you will be warned, bumped up to a ‘business use’ package or removed off the service
+This is why all providers have an ‘abuse of service clause’ or "FUP" in their T&Cs to protect them so that if you regularly exceed a given number of call minutes which makes you uneconomic as a customer – a number they most of the time don't even define – you will be warned, bumped up to a ‘business use’ package or removed off the service altogether.
+They will also always exclude calls to mobiles and international destinations so they are in no way ‘unlimited.’

 Capped Call Charges.

+This is probably one of the best telecoms scam because it’s seems such a good deal, but at the same time being a rip-off.
+"Mobile calls cost only 10p per minute capped at 25p for up to an hour.”
 This is clever because it seems great to have a hour for 25p.
 But we’re forgetting that the telecoms companies have studied their numbers; an average business call to a mobile phone is around 90 seconds, so on average, you’re not getting any value from the deal – it’s purely marketing hype.

 Minimum Call Duration